fabferri/az-pattern/vpn/p2s/README.md

 Get-command -Module AOVPNTools
 ```

-From the VPN client profile with authetication with digital certificate, grab the URL of the P2S VPN Gateway. <br>
+From the VPN client profile with authentication with digital certificate, grab the URL of the P2S VPN Gateway. <br>
 The URL to access to the P2S VPN Gateway has the following structure:
 ```console
 azuregateway-<GUID>.vpn.azure.com